delemottelab/string-method-swarms-trajectories/README.md

 The first column refers to the first CV/pull coordinate etc.

 #### Input coordinates
+**Note**: unless you have a trajectory to derive input coordinates from, we recommend you to you steeredMD to initialize the simulation.
+If you use the steeredMD script (```python main.py --start_mode=steered```), the string input will be prepared for you.

 For every point on your string your need a snapshot with all atom coordinates called **confout.gro**.
 Create one directory per point and put the corresponding snaphot in that directory according to the layout below.
 You don't need to provide .gro-files for the first and last point on the string if your endpoints are fixed, which is the default.